So What is Selvedge Denim, Anyway?

 What is Raw Denim?

-Unlike most mass-market jeans, our selection of raw denim is typically rope dyed.
-Much like the shuttle loom process, rope dyeing is a slow, laborious method of adding indigo hues to your jeans.
-The yarn is twisted into ropes before being quickly dipped into baths of indigo dye.
-The yarn is then given time to dry out before being dipped again, and again, and again.
-The brief but repeated contact between yarn and dye allows the indigo to accumulate on the surface of the fabric whilst leaving the white core intact.
-With wear, this surface colour fades away to reveal the pure white centre, producing the beautiful, high-contrast fades for which selvedge is so well known.
+Before quickly dipping into baths of indigo dye, makers twist the yarn into ropes.
+Once dry, makers dip the yarn again, and again, and again.
+The brief but repeated contact between yarn and dye accumulates the indigo on the surface of the fabric.
+This process leaves the white core intact.
+With wear, this surface colour fades away to reveal the pure white centre.
+In turn, this produces the beautiful, high-contrast fades for which selvedge is so well known.

-Selvedge Denim vs Non-Selvedge Denim
+Selvedge vs Non-Selvedge Denim

 The primary difference between selvedge denim and regular denim lies in its quality and relative rarity.
 This isn’t to say that selvedge denim is an automatic guarantee of quality, though.
 Selvedge denim can be, and has been, mass produced with the help of modern manufacturing.